 Benefits of Tai Chi & Qigong

-This slow holistic practice has low impact movements that incorporate posture, breathing and mental focus.
-Tai Chi cultivates smooth energy/chi flow throughout the body that calms the mind, body and breathing.
+The benefits of Tai Chi and Qigong; this slow holistic practice has low impact movements that incorporate posture, breathing and mental focus.
+Tai Chi and Qigong cultivate smooth energy/chi flow throughout the body that calms the mind, body and breathing.

 Tai Chi and Qigong improves mental and physical health as it involves every system in the body.
 It increases strength and also promotes spiritual development.